digvijayparmar/Angular-Project---Foodify/README.md

 # Setup

-Run npm install command to download all the dependent node modules
+Run npm install command to download all the dependent node modules.

 ## Development server